atreyu1968/multi-author-editorial-platform/replit.md

-# Author Website
+# Multi-Author Editorial Management Platform

 ## Overview

-This is a full-stack web application for an author's personal website, built as a modern single-page application with an admin panel.
-The site showcases the author's books (both standalone and series), biography, testimonials, and includes a newsletter subscription system.
-The application features a clean, responsive design with a professional author portfolio layout.
+This is a full-stack web application for managing multiple authors (~30) within a single editorial platform.
+Built as a modern single-page application with a centralized admin panel, the site provides individual customizable landing pages for each author at `/autor/[slug]` URLs.
+Each author has their own books (standalone and series), biography, testimonials, newsletter system, blog, and completely customizable visual theme (colors, logo, favicon).
+The platform is managed by editorial staff, not individual authors, with all content centralized in a single PostgreSQL database with proper data scoping via `authorId` foreign keys.

 ## User Preferences